Mr-SuperInsane/GP-Developers/README.md

 This app supports home screen widgets.
 After installing the app, we recommend placing a widget on your home screen.

 - MoodleNotification/MoodleNotification.apk : After downloading the APK file, please install it.
 When installing this app, a warning may appear; please allow it.

+## Scripts For Moodle

+You can use “loginToMoodle.py” to develop any tools or services related to Moodle.

+- loginToMoodle.py : This is a script for automatically logging into Moodle (+ get your homework).
+This script uses your student ID and password required for Moodle login to obtain cookie information.
+Then, you can create a script to retrieve information from any Moodle page.